ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Identifier Alignment Explained {#identifier-alignment-explained}

 Email authentication technologies authenticate various (and disparate) aspects of an individual message.
 For example, DKIM [@!RFC6376] authenticates the domain that affixed a signature to the message, while SPF [@!RFC7208] can authenticate either the domain that appears in the RFC5321.MailFrom (MAIL FROM) portion of an SMTP [@!RFC5321] conversation or the RFC5321.EHLO/HELO domain, or both.
-These may be different domains, and they are typically not visible to the end user.
+These domains may be different and are typically not visible to the end user.

-DMARC authenticates use of the RFC5322.From domain by requiring either that it have the same Organizational Domain as an Authenticated Identifier (a condition known as "relaxed alignment") or that it be identical to the domain of the Authenticated Identifier (a condition known as "strict alignment").
+DMARC authenticates the use of the RFC5322.From domain by requiring either that it have the same Organizational Domain as an Authenticated Identifier (a condition known as "relaxed alignment") or that it be identical to the domain of the Authenticated Identifier (a condition known as "strict alignment").
 The choice of relaxed or strict alignment is left to the Domain Owner and is expressed in the domain's DMARC policy record.
-Domain names in this context are to be compared in a case-insensitive manner, per [@!RFC4343].
+Domain names in this context are to be compared case-insensitively, per [@!RFC4343].

-It is important to note that Identifier Alignment cannot occur with a message that is not valid per [@!RFC5322], particularly one with a malformed, absent, or repeated RFC5322.From header field, since in that case there is no reliable way to determine a DMARC policy that applies to the message.
-Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such non-compliant cases is outside of the scope of this specification.
+It is important to note that Identifier Alignment cannot occur with a a message that is not valid per [@!RFC5322], particularly one with a malformed, absent, or repeated RFC5322.From header field, since in that case there is no reliable way to determine a DMARC policy that applies to the message.
+Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such non-compliant cases are outside of the scope of this specification.
 Further discussion of this can be found in (#extract-author-domain).

 Each of the underlying authentication technologies that DMARC takes